Viva Laughlin

 CBS cancelled Viva Laughlin on October 22, 2007 after airing two episodes, with the Nine Network (in Jackman's home country of Australia) following suit the next day by canceling the show after airing only one episode.
 Both CBS and Nine filled the show's time slot with repeat episodes of CSI, with The Amazing Race then taking Viva Laughlin's place on CBS on November 4.
 There are still no plans to air the remaining episodes as of October 2020.

+Plot

-PlotViva Laughlin is a mystery drama musical about businessman Ripley Holden, whose ambition is to run a casino in Laughlin, Nevada.
+Viva Laughlin is a mystery drama musical about businessman Ripley Holden, whose ambition is to run a casino in Laughlin, Nevada.
 It occasionally has the actors break into contemporary song.
 Ripley has invested all his money into opening a casino that is nowhere near completion, when his financing suddenly falls through.
 Needing an investor, Ripley approaches his rival, wealthy casino owner Nicky Fontana; but Fontana wants to own the casino himself, and Ripley turns down the deal.
 Ripley becomes embroiled in a murder investigation after the body of his ex-business partner is found at his casino.